Digital marketing is driven by content and just about anyone can participate in its cash flow.

 It is essential for companies to be competitive in the salaries and wages offered to their employees.
 Without a fair and competitive pay structure, a company exposes itself either to hiring unsuitable candidates or losing talented people.
-When there is no process in place to regularly update compensation practices, you are leaving it to employees to do their own research.
+When there is no process in place to update compensation practices regularly, you are leaving it to employees to do their own research.

 Fair and equitable pay for a prompt, timely, and accurate performance of assigned functions, tasks, and responsibilities is a major tenet of the employee/employer relationship.
 Each employee contributes to the success of the business, and each job has a specific value.
 Employees should be paid in accordance with the relative value of their job, compared with other jobs in the company and those of the competition.

-To the basic salary and wage rate, more progressive companies offer performance-based incentives and bonuses.
-These should be tied to the Company's growth in revenues and profits.
+More progressive companies offer performance-based incentives and bonuses to the basic salary and wage rate.
+These should be tied to the company's growth in revenues and profits.
 Everyone contributes to this growth in some fashion, and this is appropriately weighed in the incentive plan.
-Sales representatives should ideally be rewarded with both a base pay and a commision that reflects their contribution to maintaining and increasing the customer base.
+Sales representatives should ideally be rewarded with both base pay and a commission that reflects their contribution to maintaining and increasing the customer base.

-How to Develop a Fair Base Pay For Each Job Category
+How to Assign a Fair Base Pay for Each Job Category

 The Job Value Factoring System

-Ongoing education and certification: Rate the employees who regularly upgrade their knowledge by taking additional courses—a very important factor in high tech(1-5)
+- Ongoing education and certification: Rate the employees who regularly upgrade their knowledge by taking additional courses—a critical factor in high tech(1-5)

-Creativity: A very important factor in every position but a high priority in those functions that require out-of-the-box thinking.
-Most top management and design related positions fall into this category.
+- Creativity: This is a very important factor in every position but a high priority in those functions that require out-of-the-box thinking.
+Most top management and design-related positions fall into this category.
 (1-5)